FunbiOyede/Tripped/README.md

-# Tripped
+## Tripped
-An Api for managing  itineraries for holidays and vacations
+An Api for managing  itineraries for holidays and vacations.